Animal Care Standards and Oversight

 Karen Schwean-Lardner, Ph.D.

-Associate Professor, University of Saskatchewan College of Agriculture & Bioresources
+Professor, University of Saskatchewan College of Agriculture & Bioresources

-Dr. Karen Schwean-Lardner is an Associate Professor at the University of Saskatchewan College of Agriculture & Bioresources.
+Dr. Karen Schwean-Lardner is a Professor at the University of Saskatchewan College of Agriculture & Bioresources.
 Dr. Schwean-Lardner’s research is often multi-dimensional, using production, behaviour and physiological indicators to examine how various management practices impact both the welfare and productivity of turkeys, broilers and laying hens, and to provide producers alternatives for management practices that can maintain productivity and improve bird welfare.
 Dr. Schwean-Lardner is also heavily involved in teaching poultry sciences, including production and management, but also behaviour and welfare of poultry and other livestock species, and serves a number of organizations in an advisory capacity.

 Yolande Seddon, Ph.D.

-Assistant Professor, Western College of Veterinary Medicine / Prairie Swine Centre
+Associate Professor, Western College of Veterinary Medicine / Prairie Swine Centre

 The government’s role